RaXephon/resource-links/challenges_instructions.md

 Use lower-case names and underscores, preferably your first name.
 (This is because GitHub folder/file names are case-sensitive.)
 In the case there is someone in the class with your same first name, you can use:  firstname_lastname for folder name.

 #### 3. Submitting Files
-a.
-Submit IPython notebook for challenges instead of *.py files.
-Makes it easier to follow:  code, output & graphs
+>a) Submit IPython notebook for challenges instead of *.py files.
+Makes it easier to follow:  code, output & graphs.

-b.
-Submit 1 file.
+>b) Submit 1 file.
 (Don't submit several versions of files.)

 #### 4. Labeling Challenges
 Label challenge numbers in bold.